-A recent conversation about unconscious biases in our hiring process inspired me to take action.
+A recent conversation about unconscious biases in the hiring process inspired me to take action.
 About an hour later, I had a coded prototype for a chrome extension that could obfuscate names and profile pictures from LinkedIn.
 I wanted to build a tool that shifted focus away from race, gender, and age, in order to highlight skills and accomplishments.
 I had never built a chrome extension before but it was surprisingly easy!
-You can download a beta of the Antibias Chrome extension here.
+You can learn more about it here or download the extension here.

 Building a random avatar generator